coomar2841/image-chooser-library/README.md

+[Link to image-chooser-library v1.2.5](https://dl.dropboxusercontent.com/u/6696191/image-chooser-library/v1.2.5/image-chooser-library-1.2.5.jar)

+<a href="https://play.google.com/store/apps/details?id=com.beanie.imagechooserapp">
+  <img alt="Get it on Google Play"
+       src="https://developer.android.com/images/brand/en_generic_rgb_wo_45.png" />
+</a>

 ## Version 1.2.6
 1. Fix problems with images which don't have EXIF Data.
 Get their actual width and height.
 2. Get the video preview image (Big Thumbnail)
 3. Get the actual width and height of video files
 4. Changed the folder structure so that the thumbnails don't appear in your gallery
 5. Added source code for the sample app

-[Link to image-chooser-library v1.2.5](https://dl.dropboxusercontent.com/u/6696191/image-chooser-library/v1.2.5/image-chooser-library-1.2.5.jar)

-<a href="https://play.google.com/store/apps/details?id=com.beanie.imagechooserapp">
-  <img alt="Get it on Google Play"
-       src="https://developer.android.com/images/brand/en_generic_rgb_wo_45.png" />
-</a>
+6. Added functionality to handle activity destroyals for a few devices.

 ## Version 1.2.5
 1. Updated the support library